1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Other Symptoms

-Dr. Pothuri says, "New cases of celiac disease are often diagnosed in adults, even in their 50s or 60s.
+According to Dr. Pothuri, the new cases of celiac disease are usually diagnosed in adults even in their 50s or 60s.
 Being aware is important."

 Testing for Celiac Disease